aiven/devportal/docs/platform/howto/migrate-services-vpc.rst

 can test all connections and ports before finally cutting over to use the private hostname(s) and underlying private IP addresses.

-5. migrate Aiven service to your VPC
+Migrate Aiven service to your VPC
 ------------------------------------------

 Use the "Cloud and VPC" section on the service overview to migrate your